scc-digitalhub/validation-framework/library/docs/authentication.md

 # Authentication

-*Datajudge* allows to pass credential to a backend storages through the `Client`.
+*Datajudge* allows passing credential to backend storage through the `Client`.
-When a `Client` is istantiated, you can set credential for three `store` objects:
+When a `Client` is instantiated, you can set the credentials for three `store` objects:

 - `Metadata store`
 - `Artifact store`